jonathanglasmeyer/ai-analysis-for-lichess/.ai/tasks/prd-supabase-auth.md

     -   [Not yet done!]
 When the limit is reached, the UI must clearly prompt the user to sign up or log in to continue.

 2.  **User Registration (Sign-up and/or Login, should be combined ("Continue with Google" pattern)):**
-    -   The popup UI must provide sign-up options for:
+    -   The extension will use `chrome.identity.getAuthToken()` to obtain a Google OAuth ID token.
-        -   Social Logins supported by Supabase Auth (Google).
+    -   This token will then be used to authenticate the user with Supabase (`signInWithIdToken`).
     -   Upon successful registration, the user is automatically logged in.

 4.  **Usage Quota Transition:**